olivierbegon/AWS-SAA-C03-Course/README.md

 - Private Cloud: using on-premises real cloud.
 Must meet 5 requirements.
 - Multi-Cloud: using more than 1 public cloud in one deployment.
 - Hybrid Cloud: using public and private clouds in one environment
-  - This is **NOT** using Public Cloud and Legacy on-premises hardware.
+  - This is **NOT** using Public Cloud and Legacy on-premises hardware, which is called a hybrid ENVIRONMENT

 ### 1.1.2.
 Cloud Service Models